Category: The Front Line

 - 0 Comments

-Ken Werner is Principal of Nutmeg Consultants, specializing in the display industry, manufacturing, technology, and applications.
+Ken Werner is Principal of Nutmeg Consultants, specializing in the display industry, manufacturing, technology, and applications, including mobile devices and television.
+He consults for attorneys, investment analysts, and companies entering or repositioning themselves in industries related to displays and the products that use them.
 You can reach him at email@example.com.

 - Pete Putman